 The Chronicle Flask

 My name is Dr Kat Day.
-I’m a writer with a PhD in chemistry and over 15 years chemistry teaching experience.
+I’m a science writer with a PhD in chemistry and over 15 years chemistry teaching experience.
 (I write fiction too; if that’s your thing, check out the Fiction Phial).

 I started this blog back in 2013 because I felt that chemistry was sadly often overlooked by the media in favour of its sidekicks, physics and biology.
 Things have improved a tiny bit since then, but if you ask me stars and critters are still over-represented.
 Chemicals are brilliant.
 Let’s have more chemicals.

 The Chronicle Flask was named in honour of all the students who have, in the past, misspelled ‘conical flask‘ in their chemistry coursework.
 There were many.